-Group the logs by a selected metric from the group-by dropdown menu.
-Select a metric from this menu to trigger a drill-down and create a new group view.
+Group the logs by a selected logs attribute from the group-by drop-down menu.
+Select a logs attribute from this menu to trigger a drill-down and create a new group view.

 The records table offers several customization options - sorting, resizing and reordering.

-Click a column header to order logs by that metric in ascending order; click again to reverse the sort order of the logs.
+Click a column header to order logs by that logs attribute in ascending order.
+Then, click again to reverse the sort order.